CICE-Consortium/CICE/doc/source/user_guide/ug_case_settings.rst

    "NO_CDF2", "Turns off support for netcdf cdf2 (nf90_64bit_offset)"
    "NO_CDF5", "Turns off support for netcdf cdf5 (nf90_64bit_data)"
-   "NO_F2003", "Turns off some Fortran 2003 features" "NO_I8", "Converts integer*8 to integer*4.
+   "NO_F2003", "Turns off some Fortran 2003 features" "NO_HDF2", "Turns off support for netcdf hdf5 (netcdf4 including chunking and compression)" "NO_I8", "Converts integer*8 to integer*4.
 This could have adverse affects for certain algorithms including the ddpdd implementation associated with the ``bfbflag``"
    "NO_R16", "Converts real*16 to real*8.
 This could have adverse affects for certain algorithms including the lsum16 implementation associated with the ``bfbflag``"
    "NO_SNICARHC", "Does not compile hardcoded (HC) 5 band snicar tables tables needed by ``shortwave=dEdd_snicar_ad``.
 May reduce compile time."